 - Give everyone an A3 piece of paper and ask each participant to divide it into six equal parts.

 - Now you are ready to go.
 Encourage all the participants to sketch five or ten minute long ideas that aim to solve the problem.
-Sketch the user interface, workflows, storyboards, diagrams – anything is allowed as long as they are pure text descriptions.
+Sketch the user interface, workflows, storyboards, diagrams – anything is allowed as long as they are not text descriptions.

 - After a certain amount of time everyone gets three minutes to explain their sketch.
 Questions are allowed.
 Then all the participants are invited to give the presenter feedback: “What I like about your idea is….
 I think we can improve on ….”